OfficeDev/office-js-docs-pr/docs/excel/custom-functions-web-reqs.md

 You can also consider setting a default streaming value to handle cases when a request is made but you are offline.

+> [!NOTE]
-Note that there are also a category of functions called cancelable functions, which are _not_ related to streaming functions.
+> There is also a category of functions called cancelable functions, and these are _not_ related to streaming functions.
 Only asynchronous custom functions which return one value are cancelable.
 Cancelable functions allow a web request to be terminated in the middle of a request, using a [`CancelableInvocation`](/javascript/api/custom-functions-runtime/customfunctions.cancelableinvocation) to decide what to do upon cancellation.
 Declare a cancelable function using the tag `@cancelable`.

 ### Use an invocation parameter